Review: SCARE PACKAGE (2019) – SFFF 2019

 Scare Package opens appropriately enough with “Cold Open” from Emily Hagins (Pathogen, My Sucky Teen Romance).
 Mike Myers (Jon Michael Simpson) is a bit player who’s always the one who causes the power to go out, signs to point the wrong way or sells the cursed house to that adorable family.
 But he wants more, he wants to be a hero.
 But sometimes fate has other plans.

 Both of these are enjoyably silly takes on situations and cliches we all know all to well.
 And then we get to “One Time in the Woods” from Chris McInroy (We Summoned A Demon).
 This one had me laughing out loud with its take on campers in peril.
 Gooey, gross and full of lethal slapstick it’s a real treat.

-A quick trip back to the store launches us into “M.I.S.T.E.R.,” the directorial debut of actor Noah Sagan (Starry Eyes, The Mind’s Eye).
+A quick trip back to the store launches us into “M.I.S.T.E.R.,” the directorial debut of actor Noah Sagan (All About Evil, The Mind’s Eye).
 It’s a rather obvious story about a men’s empowerment group with a secret.
 It still manages to feature a way to kill a werewolf that I hadn’t seen before.

 “Girl’s Night Out Of Body” marks another directorial debut, this time for noted set designers Courtney and Hillary Andujar (The Wind, Body At Brighton Rock, Bloodline).
 A trio of friends on a night out make the mistake of shoplifting the wrong item from the wrong store.
 A mix of body horror and slasher tropes, it looks beautiful but lacks in the story department.